CSaratakij/MainBlog/content/projects/Doppelganger.md

 The footstep sound effect will play while character moving around, and its sound effect will pick based on the game object tag that found by a simple raycast.

-As for the movement when staying on top of the platform, I translate character with the same velocity as the platform itself whenever player found a platform by overlap testing around the feet of the character.
+As for the movement when staying on top of the platform, I translate character with the same velocity as the platform itself whenever player found a platform by overlap testing around the feet of character.

 __Jumping__